MTH 100 Intermediate Algebra 1 Credits

 Prerequisite(s): MTH 308 or as corequisite.

-MTH 490 Independent Research and Study 1-4 Credits
+MTH 490 Independent Study: Research and Creative Expression 1-4 Credits

 Immerses the student in research and mathematical literature.
 If possible, the student will publish the results or present them at a scientific meeting.